This post may contain affiliate links. Read my full disclosure policy.

 TIP: I have had great success with this Fermentation Kit that has crystal weights that fit perfectly in a wide-mouth mason jar.
 It is so convenient for small-batch ferments.
 This fermentation kit includes the jars which is a great option too!

-Pour a little of the brine into the jar, just to enough to cover the cabbage.
+Cover with the cabbage leaf you saved in the fridge, and press down.
+Pour a little of the brine into the jar, just enough to cover the cabbage.

-Cover with the cabbage leaf you saved, and press down.
-The leaf will help keep the cabbage submerged.
-Add a fermentation weight to keep the cabbage submerged.
-Cover with a lid (do not screw on tight) and place on a rimmed pan or bowl ( to collect any overflow).
+The cabbage leaf will help keep the chopped pieces of cabbage contained and submerged.
+Add a fermentation weight, pressing down to keep the cabbage leaf submerged under the brine.
+Anything that floats to the top and touches air can mold.
+So remove with a slotted spoon.
+Cover lightly with a lid (do not screw on tight) and place on a rimmed pan or bowl ( to collect any overflow).

-Step Ten: Ferment!
+Step Ten: Lacto-Fermentation

 Set the jar somewhere dark and cool like the basement for 3-5 days.
-A lower kitchen cabinet away from stove or appliances can also be a good cool spot.
-Check daily, pushing down the cabbage under the brine if need be.
-Look for signs of life.
+60F-70F is ideal.
+Use a thermometer!
+A lower kitchen cabinet away from the stove or appliances can also be a cool spot.
+Fermentation happens faster in warmer climates and slows in cooler climates.

 Here are a few of our favorite ways to use kimchi!